nilearn/nilearn/nilearn/datasets/description/intertva_localizer_surface.rst

 Notes
 -----
-A subset of the InterTVA data set, dedicated to run the example of the cortex-based surfacic searchlight of nilearn.
+A subset of the InterTVA data set, dedicated to run the example of the surface-based searchlight of nilearn.
 The InterTVA data set aims at studying the inter-individual differences observed in people's ability at performing voice perception and voice identification tasks.
 Here, you get a set of pre-processed maps from a single subject recorded during a voice localizer paradigm.
 The subjects passively listened to 144 sounds, half vocal,